Nazeer2020/Nazeer2020/README.md

 - 👋 Hi, I’m @Nazeer2020
 - 👀 I’m interested in football.
-- 🌱 I’m currently learning JavaScript advance level.
+- 🌱 I’m currently learning JavaScript at advance level.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me Haidari.nazeerhi5@gmail.com.